 While Funnel will never be able to offer data granularity that does not exist at the source, you may create multiple connections to the same data, using different configurations.
 E.g., connect to the same Facebook Ad Account first with an Age breakdown, and then again with a Region breakdown.

-Strategies to avoid duplicate numbers
+Strategies to avoid duplicate numbers / double-counting metrics

 The following are some ways to work with multiple connections to the same source, with different dimensions/breakdowns.

-1. Use separate Funnel Accounts
+1. Use separate Funnel Workspaces

 2. Toggle sources on/off

-For ad hoc exploration of data you can toggle the "Use in Funnel" switch, to make sure only one view of each source is active at any point in time
+For ad hoc exploration of data, you can toggle the "Use in Funnel" switch, to make sure only one view of each source is active at any point in time

 3. Filter on Custom Dimensions